2-Discontinuity Functions Table.

 This post concerns the Discontinuity Functions tables representing Load, Shear, and Moment.
 These tables are included in Prof. Timothy Philpot’s book, An Integrated Learning System, Mechanics of Materials.

 It is important to establish a positive direction guide for the positive directions of loads and moments.
 For horizontal loads, a right arrow is made from left to right.
-For vertical loads, the upward direction is considered a positive direction.
+For vertical loads, upward is considered the positive direction.

-For moments, the positive direction is the anticlockwise direction.
+For some moments, the positive direction is anticlockwise.
 This post introduces seven cases.

 The first case in the discontinuity function table is a beam under a clockwise moment.